cheshire137/scrobble-saver/README.md

 cp .env.example .env
 ```

-Add your Last.fm API key to .env.
+Add your Last.fm API key to .env, as well as your Spotify client ID.
+Last.fm and Spotify secrets should _not_ be in .env.

 ```sh
 npm install